Keshavraj024/ros2_urdf_diff_drive/README.md

 - **Map Loading**: The launch file loads the map of the environment in which the robot will navigate.

-- **Navigation Goals**: The `nav2` launch file can specify initial navigation goals, enabling the robot to start moving autonomously toward a predefined location upon startup.
+- **Navigation Goals**: Intial pose of the robot can be set using 2D Pose Estimate and goal pose can be set using 2D Goal Pose in rviz.

 **Usage**